ggandor/lightspeed.nvim/README.md

 in Lightspeed is its "clairvoyant" ability: it maps possible futures, and shows you which keys you will need to press _before_ you actually need to do that, so despite the use of target labels, you can keep typing in a continuous manner.
-Over 95 percent of the time, you can reach the destination by at most - and very often less than - four keystrokes in total, that can be typed _in one go_.
+You can almost always reach the destination by at most - and very often less than - four keystrokes in total, that can be typed _in one go_.

 If this sounds cool enough, read on, or watch this [6-minute introductory video by DevOnDuty](https://youtu.be/ESyld9NCl1w) first.